 Grant of License to the Transaction Data.

-Upon the terms and subject to the conditions of this Agreement and subject to any applicable laws or regulations, Enron hereby grants to Accenture, and Accenture accepts, a limited, worldwide, exclusive license to market, use, process, copy, reproduce and create derivative works from and sublicense (i) the post-transaction data generated by the interactions between EnronOnline and all EnronOnline customers and (ii) the aggregated EnronOnline counterparty transaction data, including without limitation, general volume and value data ((i) and (ii) collectively, the “Transaction Data”).
+Upon the terms and subject to the conditions of this Agreement, subject to any applicable laws or regulations and further subject to Section 2.4(d), Enron hereby grants to Accenture, and Accenture accepts, a limited, worldwide, exclusive license to market, use, process, copy, reproduce and create derivative works from and sublicense (i) the post-transaction data generated by the interactions between EnronOnline and all EnronOnline customers, including, without limitation, bid and ask pricing information, and (ii) the aggregated EnronOnline counterparty transaction data, including without limitation, general volume and value data ((i) and (ii) collectively, the “Transaction Data”).
 All of the foregoing license rights set forth in this paragraph (a) are collectively referred to herein as the “Transaction Data License”.
 Under the terms of this Transaction Data License, Accenture shall not alter any portion of the data referenced in (i) above, other than formatting.

 Subject to the terms and conditions of the Transaction Data License, Accenture may market the Transaction Data and any derivative works or service offerings related to such Transaction Data to the EnronOnline customers (the “Customers”); provided, however, that Accenture may only distribute to a Customer those portions of the Transaction Data attributable to such Customer’s unique transactions on EnronOnline.
 Further, subject to the terms and conditions of the Transaction Data License, Accenture may retain and use the Transaction Data for its corporate purposes including in connection with (i) the provision of systems integration, information technology and other services to Customers (and such Customers’ customers), (ii) the processing of its own data and to process the data of or for its Customers (and such Customers’ customers), and (iii) the performance of such disaster recovery, disaster testing and backup as Accenture may deem necessary.